-All medical doctors start as medical students and typically continue training until they become a consultant, GP (general practitioner) or SAS (staff grade, associate specialist and specialty) doctor.
+All medical doctors start as medical students and typically continue training until they become a consultant, GP (general practitioner) or SAS (specialist, associate specialist and specialty) doctor.

 The following is an overview of medical students and different types of doctors and their ranks.